system76/docs/content/install-pop.md

 ## Installing Pop!\_OS

-Once your bootable USB drive is selected as a boot device, your computer will into a live Pop!\_OS environment.
+Once your bootable USB drive is selected as a boot device, your computer will boot into a live Pop!\_OS environment.

 1. Select your language: